galaxyxlogan/erc721-ipfs/glsxgrantreadme.md

 What are the risks that will make executing on this project difficult?
 - Keeping our UI light, With using a Web ui, we will need to keep elements on the page to a minimum.
-- Dealing with blockchains when their slow.nGetting metadata to sync with contracts within a reasonable amount of time (we can change blockchain networks to our choosing if ERC721 is not the best option).
+- Dealing with blockchains when their slow.
+Getting metadata to sync with contracts within a reasonable amount of time (we can change blockchain networks to our choosing if ERC721 is not the best option).

 Deliverables/Development Roadmap: